On This Page

 There is no maximum limit - even a 50-acre farmer receives Rs 5,00,000 per year.
 This is the most generous state farmer scheme in India by a significant margin.

-Telangana spends approximately Rs 14,000-15,000 crore annually on Rythu Bandhu — making it the single largest expenditure item in the state agriculture budget.
+Telangana now spends approximately Rs 18,000 crore annually on Rythu Bharosa (up from ~Rs 14,000-15,000 crore under Rythu Bandhu) - making it the single largest expenditure item in the state agriculture budget.
 The scheme covers approximately 58 lakh farmers across the state.

 Average payment per farmer is approximately Rs 24,000/year (reflecting the average landholding size of 2.4 acres in Telangana).

-Rythu Bima (farmer life insurance): Every Rythu Bandhu beneficiary automatically gets a Rs 5 lakh life insurance cover.
-If the farmer dies (any cause — natural, accident, or disease), the family receives Rs 5 lakh from the government.
+Rythu Bima (farmer life insurance): Every Rythu Bharosa (formerly Rythu Bandhu) beneficiary automatically gets a Rs 5 lakh life insurance cover.
+If the farmer dies (any cause - natural, accident, or disease), the family receives Rs 5 lakh from the government.

-Premium is paid entirely by the Telangana government — zero cost to the farmer.
-This is linked to Rythu Bandhu — no separate application needed.
+Premium is paid entirely by the Telangana government - zero cost to the farmer.
+This is linked to Rythu Bharosa (formerly Rythu Bandhu) - no separate application needed.

 Free electricity for agriculture: Telangana provides 24-hour free electricity for agricultural pump sets.
-Combined with Rythu Bandhu cash support, this eliminates two of the biggest farming costs — input purchases and electricity.
+Combined with Rythu Bharosa (formerly Rythu Bandhu cash support, this eliminates two of the biggest farming costs - input purchases and electricity.

 No other state provides both free power AND per-acre cash support simultaneously.